 The reality is that travel can be CHEAPER than your day to day life.
 It really can.
-We have been traveling full time for over two years now, and our individual monthly budgets almost never exceed $1,000 USD.
+We have been traveling full time since 2014, and our individual monthly budgets almost never exceed $1,000 USD.
 That is less than the cost of rent alone, per person, in our home of New York City.

 How can YOU backpack or travel on a budget?
 We put together a list of things we have done, and continue to do, to save money while traveling.
 We hope it gives you some ideas on how to keep costs down next time you travel.